 - Set your crock pot to high (for 4 hour cooking) or low Recommended (for 6 hours).

-- Slice the lamb into chunks and brown in a frying pan.
+- Slice the lamb into chunks and brown in the inner aluminium dish of the Crock-pot.
 Remove then add the sliced onion.
 Cook down till soft then add the spices and cook for a minute.

 - Add the onion to the lamb and the rest of the ingredients apart from the salt and cornflour to the Crock-Pot and cook until the lamb is easily pulled apart with two forks.
 With a slotted spoon remove all the lamb chunks to a large platter and shred the meat with two forks.